nrichers/slideover/README.md

 - Slideover provides basic styling support for **bold** and _italic_ text
 - For advanced styling, use [Tachyons Extension For Quarto](https://github.com/nareal/tachyons)
-- Headings have special meaning to Quarto and Pandoc and are NOT supported inside slideovers.
+- Headings have special meaning in Quarto Revealjs presentations and are NOT supported inside slideovers.

 ## License